Aakanksha011/REST-API-With-Node.js-Express-MongoDB/README.md

 Node.js server with Express,
 connected that server to MongoDB through Mongoose, and  setup a REST API with MongoDB and Node.js.

+Concepts Covered:

+- Setting up an Express server
+- Configuring MongoDB with Mongoose
+- Creating a model in Mongoose
+- How to create RESTful API routes
+- Returning JSON from a Node.js API
+- How to handle API errors and validation
+- How to properly use and return HTTP status codes